 Welcome to Journal of Epileptology

 In my capacity as Editor-in-Chief, I am pleased to announce that as of 2018 the Journal of Epileptology is available at Exeley.com

 In addition, the archiving of issues published from 2013 to 2017 will occur, and thus all issues published in the current form of the Journal will become available on-line.
-However, the issues published quarterly under the journal’s earlier name of Epileptologia during 1993 to 2012 will be successively attached and publish on this website; nevertheless continuation of volume numeration will occur.
+However, the issues published quarterly under the journal’s earlier name of Epileptologia during 1993 to 2012 will be successively attached and published on journal’s website www.journal-epileptology.com; nevertheless continuation of volume numeration will occur.

 Under this open access model, content of the Journal primarily online is free to the readers, and the printed form can be subscribed.
 The double blind peer review process, electronic and paper form as well as style of references will remain unchanged.